rickcr/mybatis-spring-zk-multimodule/README.md

 Then use URL: http://localhost:8080

 **To deploy:**<br/>
-Move the generated mybatis-spring-zk-web.war file from mybatis-spring-zk-web/target/ to your app server's deploy dir (eg tomcat/webapps) and start your server.
+If using Tomcat7: make sure Tomcat is running and then from mybatis-spring-zk-web directory type: mvn tomcat7:deploy or you can manually move the generated mybatis-spring-zk-web.war file from mybatis-spring-zk-web/target/ to your app server's deploy dir (eg tomcat/webapps) and start your server (if not started already.)
 Then use URL: http://localhost:8080/mybatis-spring-zk-web

 NOTES: